fpsvogel/fpsvogel.com/src/_posts/2023-09-04-ruby-server-sent-events-for-async-api-calls.md

 In my last post, [I rewrote a little Rails app with Roda and Turbo Streams](/posts/2023/roda-app-with-hotwire-turbo-streams).
 In this post I'll show how I solved the app's last and biggest problem: **slow API calls**. *So slow* that the user had to wait *several seconds* between pressing the "Next article" button, and actually seeing a new article.

 The app is called Wiki Stumble.
-[Here's the live site.](https://wikistumble.com/) It shows summaries of Wikipedia articles personalized to the user's likes and dislikes.
+Here's [the live site](https://wikistumble.com/) and [the GitHub repo](https://github.com/fpsvogel/wikistumble).
+The app shows summaries of Wikipedia articles personalized to the user's likes and dislikes.

 Due to Wikipedia APIs not having that capability built in, the app has to make **multiple API calls for each article**, fetching new articles over and over until a suitable one is found.